mstocco/mariostoc.co/content/traininglog/20220731-ironman2022-4weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
 Again, order is up to you.
-But this time....longer run.

 Spin 30 minutes.
 Nice and easy.
-If you have more energy than expected....you can ride a bit longer.
+If you have more energy than expected you can ride a bit longer.

 Run 45 minutes EASY.
 Flat route preferred.
 Just getting back into the swing of the frequency and volume on the run.
-Should be good.

 Mobility 12 minutes

 ### NOTES